rhlsin/Rhlsin/ReadMe.txt

-It is the small project that i have made for my finall year project is Weather Forecast Cum Schedular, And it ts the full functional Gui Based Project And the technology we used in this project is Phyton and PyQt.
+It is the small project that i have made for my finall year project is Weather Forecast Cum Schedular, And it ts the full functional Gui Based Project And the technology we used in this project is Python and PyQt.